segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/troubleshooting.md

 ## Analytics.js and Destinations not tracking query string parameters on certain Safari iOS and MacOS Versions

-Please be aware that due to updates in certain Safari iOS and MacOSversions, our Analytics.js and Destinations tools might experience limitations in capturing query string parameters.
+Please be aware that due to updates in certain Safari iOS and MacOS versions, our Analytics.js and Destinations tools might experience limitations in capturing query string parameters.
 As a result, customers may notice some events missing campaign information.

 ## If Analytics.js fails to load, are callbacks not fired?